Kate Higgins

 Kate Higgins is an American voice actress, singer and jazz pianist.
-She is best known for her voice-acting roles of Sakura Haruno in Naruto, Miles "Tails" Prower in the video game series Sonic the Hedgehog, Frankie Stein in Monster High, Pauline in Super Mario, Barbie in Barbie: Life in the Dreamhouse, and as Purah in The Legend of Zelda: Tears of the Kingdom and Hyrule Warriors: Age of Calamity.
+She is best known for her voice-acting roles of Sakura Haruno in Naruto, Miles "Tails" Prower in the video game series Sonic the Hedgehog, Frankie Stein in Monster High, Sailor Mercury in Sailor Moon, Pauline in Super Mario, Barbie in Barbie: Life in the Dreamhouse, and as Purah in The Legend of Zelda: Tears of the Kingdom and Hyrule Warriors: Age of Calamity.

 Early life

 Higgins attended Auburn University where she studied music with jazz artist Bob Richardson.
 She would often play classical piano in her mother's Opelika restaurant, The Greenhouse.
 Higgins was a member of the band the Auburn Knights and has played shows at various bars and lounges.
 She graduated in 1991 with a degree in music and moved to Los Angeles to pursue her music career.

 Career

 Voice acting career

 Higgins first worked on commercials with singing after graduating, then landed a small voice-acting job as a singing cartoon squirrel.
 She was then approached to be a voice-over actress to do bumpers for the Disney Channel in 1998.
 Since then Higgins's major voice roles have been in English-language adaptations of Japanese anime, and she is best known as the voice of Sakura Haruno in Naruto and Talho Yuuki in Eureka 7.
 She has also voiced CC in Code Geass and Saber in the original Fate/stay night.
 Between 2010 and 2013, Higgins voiced Tails in the video game series Sonic the Hedgehog.
 In 2014, Higgins was cast as Sailor Mercury in the Viz English dub of Sailor Moon.
-She is the current voice of Princess Aurora since 2010, a Disney Princess character originally seen in Walt Disney’s Sleeping Beauty.
+She is the current voice of Princess Aurora since 2010, a Disney Princess character originally seen in Walt Disney's Sleeping Beauty.
 She also played the voice of Frankie Stein in Monster High and Briar Beauty in Ever After High.
 She also starred as Barbie in Barbie: Life in the Dreamhouse in 2012.
 Since the release of Super Mario Odyssey in 2017, she has been the voice of Pauline in the Mario franchise.